Home

 How to Format a Book with Word: A Complete Guide

-If you’re not sure what goes into the front and back matter of a book, check out this article.
+If you’re not totally sure what should go in the front and back matter of a book, check out this article.

 Font